INQUIRY BASED INTERNATIONAL PRESCHOOL CURRICULUM

-Due to the fact that Pegasus follows an Inquiry-based curriculum, hands-on projects and class activities are an integral part of day-to-day activities.
-Our roomy classrooms and extensive outdoor play areas provide kids the independence to learn freely and have fun in a stimulating atmosphere.
+As Pegasus embraces an Inquiry-based curriculum, hands-on projects and class activities are an integral part of day-to-day activities.
+Our interactive classrooms and extensive outdoor play areas provide kids the independence to learn freely and have fun in a stimulating atmosphere.
 The safety-oriented and conducive qualities will bring out their creativity!

 The Learning Cycle of Pegasus reflects the process of inquiry and occurs in several sequential phases.
 Our learning cycle moves children through investigations that creates awareness, by enabling the environment, and explore materials, then constructing a concept that they need to acquire and finally apply or extend the concept to situations.
 Our learning cycle is a sequential process for both learning and instruction.
 It places focus on a series of steps that encourages a more thorough understanding and a deeper application of content.
 It also pushes students towards in depth inquiry and discovery in their learning.
 The learning cycle gives teachers a process for instruction while giving students a formula for learning.